-Join Morten Rand-Hendriksen for an in-depth discussion in this video Design responsive WordPress themes in the browser, part of Responsive Web Design in the Browser.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Design responsive WordPress themes in the browser, part of Learning Responsive Web Design in the Browser.

 - [Voiceover] All right, we can't talk about…responsive web design in a browser…without talking about WordPress.…Why?
 Because WordPress is the ideal platform…on which to design in the browser.…So before we wrap up this course, let me give you…a quick rundown of how designing in the browser works…with the WordPress theme.…The process of designing response WordPress themes…in the browser starts pretty much the same way…that we've been doing throughout this course so far.…Create style guides or other design assets…to establish the design language for your theme,…and create draft layouts to work with.…The draft layouts you saw in the beginning of this course…were actually the layouts for the WordPress theme…called Popper that you're seeing right here on my browser…right now.…